gohjy/sgbus-widget/docs/doc.md

 </sgbus-widget>
 ```

 The custom element will automatically refresh the data every 30 seconds.
+Change the `request-timeout` attribute of `<sgbus-widget>` to change this.

 > [!NOTE]
 >